-GE is our largest shareholder, and we have continuing involvement with GE primarily through their remaining interest in us and BHH LLC, ongoing purchases and sales of products and services, transition services that they provide, as well as an aeroderivative joint venture (Aero JV) we formed with GE in 2019.
-Until GE and its affiliates own less than 20% of the voting power of our outstanding common stock, GE is entitled to designate one person for nomination to our board of directors.
-At March 31, 2021 and December 31, 2020, GE's economic interest in BHH LLC through their ownership of Class B common stock and associated LLC Units were 25.7% and 30.1%, respectively.
+Our most significant related party transactions are transactions that we have entered into with our members and their affiliates.
+We have continuing involvement with GE primarily through their remaining interest in us, ongoing purchases and sales of products and services, transition services that they provide, as well as an aeroderivative joint venture (Aero JV) we formed with GE in the fourth quarter of 2019.
+We also enter into certain transactions with Baker Hughes as provided in the BHH LLC Agreement.
+Until GE and its affiliates own less than 20% of the voting power of Baker Hughes' outstanding common stock, GE is entitled to designate one person for nomination to their board of directors.
+At March 31, 2021 and December 31, 2020, GE's ownership interest was 25.7% and 30.1%, respectively.